-We have a fairly large patch on Kathy’s neighbour’s farm which consists of six 8 x 4m beds and an unheated greenhouse made up of two 1 x 8m beds.
-We’re not registered organic (too tiny for that) but we use organic seeds, feed, compost and no chemicals.
-We’re a bit hippy about it actually and occasionally a tad political, you have been warned.
+I have a fairly large patch in a neighbour’s garden which consists of one big bed (100m sq) and a few little beds across the road in my own garden.
+I’m not registered organic (too tiny for that) but I do use organic seeds, feed, compost and no chemicals.
+I can get a bit hippy about it all sometimes – you have been warned.

-The aim for the blog is to write about the gluts we get, how we’ve grown them organically and what to cook with them.
-We expect to digress from this frequently, especially during the Hungry Gap or when we’re distracted by exciting dinner party menus and the like.
+The aim for the blog is to write about the gluts I get, how I’ve grown them organically and what to cook with them.
+I expect to digress from this frequently, especially during the Hungry Gap or when I’m distracted by exciting supper club menus and the like.

-You’ll also be able to find out about our private cooking ventures here on the website.
+You’ll also be able to find out about my private and public cookery classes here on the website.

-Comments are loved and welcomed, especially if you are stuck with a glut yourself or if you’ve tried any of the recipes Kathy includes.
-If we edit a comment we will of course say so and we’ll only delete anything needlessly rude or ungentlemanly.
+Comments are loved and welcomed, especially if you are stuck with a glut yourself or if you’ve tried any of the recipes.
+If I edit a comment I will of course say so and I’ll only delete anything needlessly rude or ungentlemanly.

-We’re content to witter on about allotmenting, organic food production and cooking all day, so do get in touch if you’d like Kathy to babble at you about vegetables or Mandy to talk more sanely about private dining.
+I’m content to witter on about allotmenting, organic food production and cooking all day, so do get in touch if you’d like a chat about vegetables, cooking, allotments and the like

 Ps.
-The recipes are our own unless otherwise stated, as are the photos, so please credit anything you reuse and just because we don’t, it doesn’t mean you can go making pennies out of our stuff for which we exert our moral rights blah de blah de copyright blah.
+The recipes are my own unless otherwise stated, as are the photos, so please credit anything you reuse and just because I don’t, it doesn’t mean you can go making pennies out of my stuff for which I exert our moral rights blah de blah de copyright blah.
 Ta.